 Before you buy a Philodendron Monstera Split Leaf Plant, make sure to read about the recommended care instructions to keep this plant healthy and thriving.

 What is the best light for Philodendron monstera Plants?

 Philodendron monstera Split Leaf Plants thrive in the low light conditions indoors, living with just fluorescent light.
-They can handle some bright, indirect light too, but too much light will cause browning.
+Native to tropical areas, it does well in bright indirect sunlight in the spring and summer and direct sun in the winter months.
+Too much light will cause browning of its green leaves.

 How often should I water Philodendron monstera Plants?

 Philodendron monstera Split Leaf Plants does like to dry out between watering.
 It does not like to stay wet or sit in water.
 Plants that are watered too often will not survive.
 If unsure, do not water.
 Philodendron can go weeks before being watered again.

 What is the best soil for indoor Monstera deliciosa plants?